manchumahara/cbxdynamicsidebar/README.txt

 - sidebar widget after title html wrapper
 - sidebar enable disable without deleting the sidebar post
 - Translation ready

+Shortcode & function Param Definition id – sidebar post id

+wclass – sidebar will be wrapper in a div and it will have a class from the value of param ‘wclass’, default value is ‘cbxdynamicsidebar_wrapper’. also extra another class will be added using ‘cbxdynamicsidebar_wrapper’ with sidebar id at last

+wid – sidebar will be wrapper in a div and it will have a class from the value of param ‘cbxdynamicsidebar_wrapper’, default value is ‘cbxdynamicsidebar_wrapper’ with sidebar id at last

+float – default value ‘auto’, other possible values ‘left’, ‘right’, which means float none/auto, float left and float right

+For shortcode with all possible param –

+[cbxdynamicsidebar id="post id here" float="left" wclass="cbxdynamicsidebar_wrapper" wid="cbxdynamicsidebar_wrapper" /]

 == Installation ==